Xsidz/Rating-System/README.md

 cd backend
 npm run dev
 ```
 This starts the API and connects to MySQL.
-On first run it creates the schema and tables.
+On first run it creates the schema, tables, and default demo data.

 Frontend (Vite on port 5173)
 ```